When Was Billiards Invented? Exploring the Sport’s Rich History – Blatt Billiards

 Pool and Snooker

-In the USA, the game known as pocket billiards became popular in the betting houses for horse races, as a way for gamblers to keep themselves busy.
+In the USA, the game known as pocket billiards became popular in the betting houses for horse races.
+This was a way for gamblers to keep themselves busy.
 Because the money gathered for a bet is called a pool, the game of pocket billiards became known as “pool” due to its association with the gambling halls.

 It was also during the 1800s that another billiards spin-off was invented, named snooker.
 In 1875, a British lieutenant called Neville Francis Fitzgerald Chamberlain was messing around while playing a game of black pool, and added in some extra colored balls.

-Playing with a group of men who were confused about his new rules, he told them they were all rookies at his new game—only the term used for a rookie at the Royal Military Academy at the time was a “snooker,” and the name took hold.
+Playing with a group of men who were confused about his new rules, he told them they were all rookies at his new game.
+The term used for a rookie at the Royal Military Academy at the time was 'snooker,' and the name took hold.

 About 10 years later, the British billiards champion was visiting India, and met Lieutenant Chamberlain at a dinner.
 He showed great interest in the game, and had Chamberlain explain the rules to him.
 He showed the new game to people in England, and within 25 years, snooker equipment was being produced and sold in the UK.